sysprog21/cserv/README.md

 `cserv` is an event-driven and non-blocking web server.
-It ideally has one worker process per cpu or processor core, and each one is capable of handling thounds of incoming network connections per worker.
+It ideally has one worker process per cpu or processor core, and each one is capable of handling thousands of incoming network connections per worker.
 There is no need to create new threads or processes for each connection.

 I/O multiplexing is achieved using [epoll](http://man7.org/linux/man-pages/man7/epoll.7.html).